Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 You can't generate the same frame.

-How are they gonna, are they gonna go in and post-edit it with humans, I assume?
+How are they going to, are they going to go in and post-edit it with humans, I assume?
 At this point, how much are you actually relying on AI for?
-It's very unclear.

 It feels like being at a party where everyone's pissed themselves.

-Like, if they can get kids to enjoy whatever this monstrous movie is going to be, then maybe there's like a longer-term brand play for Open AI as a warm and cuddly safe for children.
+Like, if they can get kids to enjoy whatever this monstrous movie is going to be, then maybe there's like a longer-term brand play for Open AI as a warm and cuddly, but safe for children.

 The thing is, French and Korean companies have